 - Familiarize staff with ride share and cab transportation for the evening.

 Have fun celebrating St. Paddy’s Day.
-By following simple, useful tips, you can help make March 17 more fun and safe for everyone.
+By following simple, useful alcohol safety tips, you can help make the celebration more fun and safe for everyone.